MFA Core Faculty

 Nick Taylor is the author of the novel The Disagreement (2008), winner of the 11th Michael Shaara Prize for Excellence in Civil War Fiction.
 He has received fellowships from the Virginia Commission for the Arts, the Virginia Center for the Creative Arts, and the William R. Kenan Endowment for Historic Preservation.

-Assistant Professor; Director of the Center for Literary Arts
+Associate Professor; Director of the Center for Literary Arts

 Faculty Offices 105